Us Against ‘Those People’

 Similar shaming dynamics exist among other demographic groups, and among different “sides” of various policy debates.
 Abortion extremists wield the “misogynist” label to dissuade would-be supporters of even the most modest efforts to regulate abortion drugs or procedures.
 Gender activists wield accusations of “hate speech” and "transphobia" to shut down inconvenient conversations about parents’ rights, sex-based rights, and people who profit off of gender drugs and surgeries.
 Carbon-obsessed climate activists label anyone who disagrees with their preferred ways to deal with greenhouse gas emissions a “climate denier,” even if those people agree that humans are responsible for changing the climate.
 I’m sure you could add plenty of other examples to the list.

 Though it’s easy to dismiss this dynamic and argue that adults shouldn’t be so susceptible to peer pressure, it’s important to remember that in adulthood, crossing the Mean Girls (and guys) who run HR departments and universities, drive online outrage, and more can cost a person their entire livelihood, or even their safety.
 For all their talk of being “empathetic” and “inclusive,” committed Democrats and leftists are often very mean.
 Worse, they are utterly convinced of their righteousness and thus, the righteousness of their anger at those who violate their (ever-shifting, subjective-yet-treated-as-absolute) moral standards.
-Giving someone one of the aforementioned labels isn’t just petty name-calling — it is a signal to the rest of the in-group that it is now fair game to ruin that person’s social and professional life or worse.
+Giving someone one of the aforementioned labels isn’t just petty name-calling — it’s a signal to the rest of the in-group that it is now fair game to ruin that person’s social and professional life or worse.
 And as any honest person who’s ever participated in and/or been attacked by a cancel mob can tell you, people who’ve convinced themselves they are (on the side of the) oppressed, and who feel morally superior to perceived oppressors, will gleefully indulge such opportunities to flex their power.

 Meanwhile, should a person manage to get over those social and emotional hurdles and start questioning the in-group’s consensus, we still have to fight through the social conditioning that causes us to automatically doubt or deny evidence presented by people or organizations we’ve been trained to mistrust.
 In addition to pervasive left-leaning bias we receive via schools, universities, mass media, and pop culture, there are also entire organizations within Groupthink, Inc. that exist primarily to stigmatize their political opposition, leveraging often dubious accusations of ‘misinformation’ or ‘bigotry’ to rake in millions of dollars while training their supporters to adopt the cult-like habit of reflexively dismissing people or groups who threaten their preferred ideological consensus.
 These groups partner with legacy media outlets to discredit alternative sources of information, so that even if we start questioning the obvious nonsense within our in-group, we’re likely too disdainful or distrusting of those who are willing to challenge their consensus to give them a fair hearing.